-Cardiovascular disease, Alzheimer’s, and early death are all associated with inflammation and gum disease.
+Cardiovascular disease such as coronary artery disease, Alzheimer’s, and early death are all associated with chronic inflammation and gum disease.
 As evidence continues to mount, almost every dentist and oral surgeon in Chicago will agree on the importance of excellent oral hygiene to improve and maintain dental health.
-One of the most important things you can do to maintain and improve your overall health is to take good care of your teeth and gums.
+One of the most important things you can do to maintain and improve your overall health is to take good care of your teeth and gum tissue.

 Gingivitis (gum disease) is a serious problem, and when it goes undetected or ignored, it can lead to serious adverse health issues and complicated dental surgeries.
 Because our mouths are linked to other parts of our body, it is extremely important to diligently maintain the health of the oral cavity.

-A good, daily oral hygiene routine is critical to maintaining the health of your teeth and gums.
+A good, daily oral hygiene routine is critical to maintaining healthy gums and teeth.
 Additionally, regular dental visits can help you avoid serious oral health issues by ensuring small problems don’t go unnoticed.
 This applies to everyone – from the person with seemingly perfect teeth, to the individual who has a mouth filled with crowns and bridges.

 Gum Disease Should Never Go Untreated